Journey into Gold Rush stories, pioneering ambitions and First Nations culture.

 If you are travelling through the region on Hwy 97, stop at the B.X.
 Historical Marker to take in the mineral rich hillsides aptly known as the Painted Hills.

-Take a break from exciting explorations at Hat Creek Ranch to enjoy a bite to eat at the licensed restaurant or a refreshing drink on the outdoor balcony.
+Take a break from exciting explorations at the Historic Hat Creek ranch to enjoy a bite to eat at the licensed restaurant or a refreshing drink on the outdoor balcony.

 Things are getting exciting for today!
 Look at the market set up.
 Lots of goodies and performances lined up today.
 3 crazy huge bouncy castle and face painting booth for the kids....All free, free, free, free!
 At the Cache Creek community hall! ...
 See MoreSee Less